mohammedatary/mohammedatary/README.md

 - 👋 Hi, I’m @mohammedatary
-- 👀 I’m interested in IT in general and specially in cybersecurity
+- 👀 I’m interested in cybersecurity in general and specially in Bughunting , Pentesting and CTF
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...